-English Literature - Summer Independent Learning Y12 - Y13

-Compulsory Content:

-Part 1: NEA

-Your NEA reading, research, and drafting should continue throughout the summer.
-Make sure you have the following tasks completed: - Complete the reading of both your chosen NEA stimulus texts. - Complete your critical reading and contextual research, ensuring that you keep a log of all sources for your bibliography. - Complete a detailed plan of your essay, ensuring you have developed a confident thesis statement and comparative focus. - Complete a first draft of your NEA response- at least 1500 words; this must be submitted electronically to your teacher as instructed by Tuesday 30 August 2022.

-Part 2: Purchasing the relevant texts
+English Literature - Summer Independent Learning Y12 - Y13 Compulsory Content: Part 1: NEA Your NEA reading, research, and drafting should continue throughout the summer.
+Make sure you have the following tasks completed: - Complete the reading of both your chosen NEA stimulus texts. - Complete your critical reading and contextual research, ensuring that you keep a log of all sources for your bibliography. - Complete a draft of the first 1200 words of your NEA response, which is more or less a complete introduction and the first 'section' of your argument.
+This draft must be submitted electronically to your teacher as instructed by the first day of college.
+Part 2: Purchasing the relevant texts your actual exams.

-You need to purchase the following text to read over
+You need to purchase the following text to read over the summer:

-the summer: • Othello - ISBN: 978 1853260186